aduros/ai.vim/README.md

 - Generate new text using a prompt.
 - Select and edit existing text in-place.
 - Easy to use interface.
 Just hit `<Ctrl-A>` or run `:AI <prompt>`.
-- Not just for source code.
+- Works with both source code and regular text.

 ## Installing